bioacoustic-ai/bacpipe/README.md

 Given that this repository compiles a large number of very different deep learning models with different requirements, some issues have been noted.

 Please raise issues if there are questions or bugs.

+Previous versions of **bacpipe** included models like animal2vec, but the requirements conflicts led me to remove them.
+In the future I hope there will be an updated version of those models and then they will be included again.

 # Citation